No mayo Italian Tuna Salad

 Not all virgin oil is the same

 In this recipe, olive oil is one of the primary flavors so quality rather than quantity is something to keep in mind.
-I have my cooking olive oil and some specialty olive oil for dishes such as this.
-Another classic salad recipe featuring olive oil is CAPRESE SALAD.
+I have my store bought cooking olive oil which is great and can be used in this and any other recipe calling for oil.
+But I usually have some high quality specialty olive oil for dishes such as this where the oil is not heated in any way, but used fresh from the bottle at room temperature.

 Onion

-We are using red onion.
-It is a little milder flavor than a yellow onion.
-But you can use any onion you like or what you have on hand.
+We are using red onion, but you can use any onion you like or what you have on hand.
 Sweet onions are great in this.
-Scallions are great for this recipe also.
+Scallions are too.
 It’s all up to you.
-We have an ingredient tidbit showing various onion choices About Onions.

 Ciabatta rolls